 - Back up Aerospike data to S3 (using AWS Lambda) or Google Cloud Storage (using Google Cloud Functions) for archival purposes.

 - Stream Aerospike data to AWS SageMaker (using AWS Lambda) or Google AI (using Google Cloud Functions) to build cloud native AI/ML pipelines with the best of breed AI/ML services.

 - Encrypt Aerospike data for compliance, using AWS KMS with Lambda, before ingesting it into your data lake.

 - Develop a web application in the language of your choice to ingest and process Aerospike CN.
-Additionally, your applications could also persist state, results, or raw data into the Aerospike database using the Aerospike REST Client.
+Additionally, your applications could also persist state, results, or raw data into the Aerospike database using the Aerospike REST Gateway.

 - Load balance Aerospike streaming connectors for Kafka, JMS, or Pulsar to enable you to build scalable streaming pipelines.

 In this example, Connect for ESP converts the CN events from the XDR protocol to HTTP POST requests.
 The CN payload can be configured to serialize into a text format, such as JSON, or a binary format, such as Avro or MessagePack, for efficient data exchange.
 The HTTP request is forwarded to an API Gateway (or an application load balancer), which triggers the Lambda function.
 The Lambda function writes the CN payload to AWS SQS.
 The data in this pipeline flows in a highly scalable manner.
 Note that the destination does not necessarily have to be SQS, but could be any other AWS service that is integrated with Lambda.
 Optionally, you can persist state or the raw CN payload for future use in the Aerospike database via the Aerospike REST Gateway.